 Due to the unpredictability of the weather at this time of the year, the likelihood of conditions that can close the roads to the highlands as well as making progress on foot within the National Parks either extremely slow or impossible, our service will operate on the following basis.

-- You will need to carry a Satellite phone, so that you can contact us if you are unavoidably delayed and we can contact you if we are unable, due to road conditions, get to your finishing destination.
-(We would initially send a text message to your sat phone) You must contact us a minimum of 12 hours before we are due to pick you up if you think you will not be able to meet us at the pre-arranged time & day.
+2. If you decide to book return transport with us, you will need to carry a Satellite phone or another device that works off of satellites and is capable of both sending and receiving messages , so that you can contact us if you are unavoidably delayed and we can contact you if we are unable, due to road conditions, get to your finishing destination.
+(We would initially send a text message to your device) You must contact us a minimum of 12 hours before we are due to pick you up if you think you will not be able to meet us at the pre-arranged time & day.
 Failure to do this would result in loss of your transport fee (fare) if we make a journey & you are not there.

-- Even if you do not book your return or onwards travel with us you will still need to have a means of making contact with another operator that you have booked with if due to severe conditions on the trail that you are delayed.
+3. You would also need to have a means of making contact with another operator that you have booked with if you have decided to travel to Hobart and due to severe conditions on the trail your arrival at LSC has been seriously delayed.

-- We do not travel in remote rural areas after dark.
+4. We do not travel in remote rural areas after dark.
 This is hazardous both to our drivers and to the animals on roads at this time of the day.
-In addition, during winter we do not make early or late departures as many sections of road can be affected by black ice and can be extremely dangerous, we set our earliest and latest departures as per the list shown below.

-- If travelling interstate by air or other booked means of transport we strongly recommend travel insurance due to unavoidable delays that cause you to miss your connections.
-We will not be held liable for missed connections due our inability to pick you up due to weather/road conditions or closures.
+5. If travelling interstate by air or other booked means of transport we strongly recommend travel insurance due to unavoidable delays that cause you to miss your connections.
+We will not be held liable for missed connections due our inability to pick you up, or delays due to weather/road conditions or closures.

 TO CRADLE MOUNTAIN

 Due to the potential for icing on roads our earliest departure from Launceston is 0830 & our latest 1200 noon.